 So to anyone who thinks that computers are a good career choice because young people are on an equal footing with older people, I need only to ask,Are you planning to stay young forever?

-Math, Engineering, and Geophysics have their eternal verities: Fourier analysis, Maxwell equations, elasticity, finite differences, operators, eigenvectors, adjoints, conjugate-gradient solvers, expectation and covariance, moveout corrections, acoustic imaging, prediction error, spectrum, the list goes on and on.
+Math, Engineering, and Geophysics have their eternal verities: Fourier analysis, Maxwell equations, elasticity, finite differences, operators, eigenvectors, adjoints, conjugate-gradient solvers, expectation and covariance, moveout corrections, acoustic imaging, convolution, correlation, spectrum, prediction error, causality, the list goes on and on.
 Learn these things and learn them well, because they can serve you for a lifetime.
 Of course you'll need to know computers too, in order to put these fundamental principles to use.
 IMHO fundamental principles (not the latest computer fad) should make up a full half of your education.
 Then, as Andrew Long says, "As long as you are enthusiastic about trying new ideas, you'll always have opportunities."

 Computers are a good thing, but my advice is to build your career also for its middle and later years by building on a more permanent structure of science, engineering, or other skills.